14 Dec Easy and instant payment? Now it is possible with Contactless Cards

 This type of card features a chip and a radio frequency antenna (RFID) that allows instantaneous transmission of data between devices that are only a few centimeters away.

 In this way, when making a contactless card payment in a shop equipped with a POS terminal, a communication channel is created which receives and sends the information necessary to authorize the payment.

 This means that to pay, you only must bring the card close to the terminal, without having to insert in it and type the pin.

 As you have just seen, when you make a purchase, paying with a contactless card is quick and easy.

 Once you go to the cash desk of a store, the cashier will type in the amount to be paid and all you have to do is bring your contactless card closer to the terminal, a few inches away and, in a few seconds, if the payment will be successful, the transaction will be confirmed and accepted.

-Nowadays this type of payment can be made not only with card, but also with other types of digital devices: smartphones, watches, bracelets or keyrings equipped with contactless technology.
+Nowadays this type of payment can be made not only with the card, but also with other types of digital devices: smartphones, watches, bracelets, or keyrings equipped with contactless technology.